 Concorde II is one of the main live music venues along the south coast, and over the course of the last 20 years, it has hosted some of the world’s biggest bands.
 There is also a nightclub which in the 1990s provided a regular home for local DJ Fatboy Slim’s Big Beat Boutique.
 Currently, this area is undergoing regeneration with plans for a new outdoor swimming pool called ‘Sea Lanes’.

-The decidedly tatty looking Victorian iron structure that runs 3000 feet along Madeira Drive is known as Madeira Terrace.
+The decidedly tatty-looking Victorian iron structure that runs 3000 feet along Madeira Drive is known as Madeira Terrace.
 Much of Madeira Terrace is closed to the public.
-As a listed structure, plans have been put forward to convert it into cafes, bars and restaurants, or an arts centre, or a museum, or a hotel.
+As a listed structure, plans have been put forward to convert it into cafes, bars and restaurants, or an arts centre, a museum, or a hotel.
 Its final function and how the project is going to be funded are still as yet uncertain.

-Still in Madeira Drive, the Volks club Brighton nightclub has a strong association with mods, both from their heyday in the 1960 to the present day, where the club still plays an important role in hosting the Brighton Mod Weekender that normally takes place around the August bank holiday.
+Still in Madeira Drive, the Volks club Brighton nightclub has a strong association with mods, both from their heyday in 1960 to the present day, where the club still plays an important role in hosting the Brighton Mod Weekender that normally takes place around the August bank holiday.

-In 1823 Brighton’s first pier, known as the ‘Chain Pier,’ was built near to where the Zip Wire now stands.
+In 1823 Brighton’s first pier, known as the ‘Chain Pier,’ was built near where the Zip Wire now stands.
 Previously, everything coming into Brighton had to be either dragged across the Downs or brought in from ships by rowing boat.

-The pier (it actually looked more like a suspension bridge) provided an important point to unload cargo and, because via Brighton was the shortest way to get between London and Paris at the time, its main function soon became as a landing stage for ships sailing between Britain and France.
+The pier (it actually looked more like a suspension bridge) provided an important point to unload cargo and, because Brighton was the shortest way to get between London and Paris at the time, its main function soon became a landing stage for ships sailing between Britain and France.

 The Volks railway, which is the oldest electric railway in the world, opened in 1883 and is still running today.
 It was engineered by Magnus Volks, who was born in Western Road, he was also the first Brightonian to have electric light in his house.
-Volks’ wanted to demonstrate to Queen Victoria how electricity could benefit the UK, and the first stretch of line ran for ¼ of a mile along the seafront to the Chain Pier.
+Volks’ wanted to demonstrate to Queen Victoria how electricity could benefit the UK, and the first stretch of the line ran for ¼ of a mile along the seafront to the Chain Pier.

 Situated on the beach is, what is claimed to be (sorry, another superlative coming up) the longest zip wire along the south coast.
 The duel wire is 300 metres long with a drop of 24 metres.
 It stands on the original site of the Chain Pier.
 Later a giant Ferris wheel called the ‘Brighton Eye’ was situated there.
 This eventually morphed itself up Brighton Promenade and became the i360.

 Sea Life Brighton, first known as the Brighton Aquarium, has undergone many other changes since it opened in 1872.
-In its early days, it had a roof terrace with a roller-skating, a smoking room and music conservatory.
+In its early days, it had a roof terrace with a roller-skating, a smoking room and a music conservatory.
 For 20 years during the 70s and 80s, the aquarium became a dolphinarium.
 As you can imagine, this became increasingly unpopular until it closed in 1991.

 Now, Sea Life Brighton has a wide variety of sea creatures, including an extensive collection of sharks and rays.
 It is also involved with education and conservation projects around the world.
-For anyone wishing to extend the sea life experience fully, Harry Ramsden’s fish and chip restaurant is right opposite.
+For anyone wishing to extend the sea life experience fully, Harry Ramsden’s fish and chip restaurant is the right opposite.

 ‘Iconic’ is maybe overused these days, but it is undoubtedly applicable to Brighton Pier.
-Here is the most British of seaside institutions in the most British of seaside resorts.
+Here is the most British of seaside institutions in most British seaside resorts.
 Chronologically, it is Brighton’s third pier.
 Also known as the Palace Pier- the name ‘Brighton Pier is not recognised by the National Piers Society- it was completed in 1899 and remains one of Brighton’s top attractions.